softlion/WheelPicker-Samples/README.md

 - IEnumerable<int> SelectedItemsIndex

 Templating
-- ItemsSimpleTemplates (currently reserved, used by the xamarin forms renderer)
+- ItemsSimpleTemplates (currently reserved, used by the renderer)

 `SelectedItemsIndex` is a list of integer.
 Each integer represents the selected index inside a wheel.
 `ItemWidths`: see chapter below